brooksambrose/clique-percolation/README.md

 ###Original Citations Codes

-- `bel2mel-49crel.txt.gz` is a weighted CR-UT-CR edgelist of 123,055 lines.
+- `bel2mel-49crel.txt.gz` is a weighted CR-UT-CR edgelist of 123,055 lines and 10,874 unique vertex ids.

 CR-UT-CR refers to the WOK codes for cited references (CR) and the record id (UT) of the citing article, thus CR-UT-CR indicates a monopartite network of citations tied by the number of articles containing each in their list of references.

-- `bel2mel-49utel.txt.gz` is a weighted UT-CR-UT edgelist of 12,719 lines.
+- `bel2mel-49utel.txt.gz` is a weighted UT-CR-UT edgelist of 12,719 lines and 3,108 unique vertex ids.

 This monopartite edgelist (*mel*, projected from a bipartite edgelist *bel*) is the inverse of `bel2mel-49crel`.
 It represents a network of articles tied by the number of citations shared in common between their list of references.